MrE-Fog/aws-wickr-data-retention-analysis-with-amazon-athena/README.md

 ![architecture](images/architecture.png?raw=true)

-Retention data is first streamed via the Amazon Kinesis Agent to an Amazon S3 bucket once a new message is added to the retention message file.
+AWS Wickr retention data is first streamed via the Amazon Kinesis Agent to an Amazon S3 bucket once a new message is added to the retention message file.
 From there, you will use an AWS Glue crawler to create a table based on the retention data fields, and finally used Amazon Athena to query that data.
 Additionally, raw retention data is sent to a separate S3 bucket once the retention file reaches 1KB in size.

 ## Tools

 - The AWS Wickr Client - Installation instructions sent on invite email.

-## Configure the AWS Wickr retention Service
+## Configure AWS Wickr Data Retention

 1. Clone this repo and in the same folder as `cloudformation.yaml` run the following add the `--region` flag to deploy to an alternate region from your default:
 ```